 Today, close to 200,000 people annually attend performances on the Flynn MainStage and in FlynnSpace.
 An average of 45,000 young people attend more than 30 performances in the Flynn Student Matinee Series each year.
 Students and teachers benefit from greatly expanded in-class workshops provided by Flynn teaching artists, and the Flynn is a strategic partner in the new Integrated Arts Academy at Burlington’s Wheeler School.
 Thousands more people discover their creative selves in FlynnArts classes and summer camps offered year-round in the Flynn studios and diverse community settings.
 The Flynn Center also continues to nourish the creative spirit in international, national, and regional artists, hosting residencies, commissioning new work, and providing rehearsal and performance space for the development of new projects.

 The great vaudeville and film house built by J.J.
-Flynn and his partners almost 80 years ago is today recognized nationwide for the beautiful preservation of that original Art Deco masterpiece; for world-class artistic programming in theater, dance, and music; and for educational programs that reach far into the community to advance teaching and learning.
-With Founding Director Andrea Rogers retiring in June 2010, the Flynn is looking to build on her legacy and move into a new era, as John Killacky takes over the reins as CEO and Executive Director.
+Flynn and his partners over 80 years ago is today recognized nationwide for the beautiful preservation of that original Art Deco masterpiece; for world-class artistic programming in theater, dance, and music; and for educational programs that reach far into the community to advance teaching and learning.